stevebutler11/DSD-Microcontrollers/course notes/lecture notes.md

 <a id="week2"></a>

-## Week 2 - Hardware/Software Overview
+## Session 2 - Hardware/Software Overview

 <a id="levels-abs"></a>